Mvkarthikeya07/FUTURE_ML_03-/README.md

 Skill gap identification

+✅ Implementation Status
+Requirement	Status
-✅ Implementation Status Requirement Status Resume parsing (PDF / DOCX / TXT) ✅ Implemented Text preprocessing (NLP) ✅ Implemented Skill extraction & matching ✅ Implemented Semantic resume scoring ✅ Implemented Skill gap identification ✅ Implemented Candidate evaluation logic ✅ Implemented Real-world ATS style UI ✅ Implemented
+Resume parsing (PDF / DOCX / TXT)	✅ Implemented

-This project meets 100% of Task 3 deliverables as defined by Future Interns.
+Text preprocessing (NLP)	✅ Implemented
+Skill extraction & matching	✅ Implemented
+Semantic resume scoring	✅ Implemented
+Skill gap identification	✅ Implemented
+Multi-candidate ranking	✅ Implemented
+Explainable ATS scoring	✅ Implemented
+Real-world ATS-style UI	✅ Implemented

+Result:
+✔ All Task 3 requirements are met
+✔ Ranking feature is explicitly implemented and demonstrated

 🚀 Project Overview

-This project is an ATS-style Resume / Candidate Screening System that evaluates resumes against a job description using Natural Language Processing (NLP) and Machine Learning techniques.
+This project is an ATS-style Resume / Candidate Screening and Ranking System that evaluates single or multiple resumes against a given job description using Natural Language Processing (NLP) and Machine Learning techniques.

-Candidates upload their resumes, and the system:

-Parses resume content
+The system assigns an explainable ATS score to each candidate and automatically ranks candidates based on their suitability for the job role.

+🔍 Workflow

+Upload one or multiple resumes (PDF / DOCX / TXT)

+Parse and clean resume text using NLP

-Extracts relevant technical skills
+Extract relevant technical skills

-Compares them with job requirements
+Match skills with job requirements

-Computes a semantic similarity score
+Compute a semantic similarity score

-Calculates skill coverage and skill gaps
+Calculate skill coverage and identify skill gaps

-Produces a final weighted ATS score
+Generate a final weighted ATS score

+Rank candidates automatically based on the final score

-The system closely simulates real-world recruitment screening platforms.
+This closely simulates real-world recruitment and HR analytics platforms.

-🧠 Scoring Methodology (Industry-Level)
+🧠 Scoring Methodology (Industry-Level & Explainable)

 The system uses a two-layer evaluation approach: